| Site Type: Long Term/National Priorities List (NPL) |

 Current Site Status

-A soil vapor extraction and treatment (SVE) system became operational in May 1998, and continues to operate on a seasonal basis (i.e., from May to November each year) from 1998 - 2002.
+A soil vapor extraction and treatment (SVE) system operated on a seasonal basis (i.e., from May to November each year) from 1998 - 2002.
 A multi-phase extraction system (MPE) operated until 2010.
-In response to operational problems, a change was made to the method of treatment of extracted gases from the SVE system.
+In response to operational problems, a change was made to the method of treatment of extracted gases from the SVE/MPE system.
 The change from photocatalytic oxidation to activated carbon was made and completed in the Spring of 2000.
 That change and a decision to excavate the landfill and dispose of the waste off-site rather than capping waste in-place was documented in the first ESD isssued in June 2000.
 The construction of the groundwater extraction and treatment system was completed in May of 2000 and has been operational since that date.
 With the completion of the groundwater extraction and treatment system, all construction activities at the site were completed and cleanup activities at the site entered the operations and maintenance phase.
-The Town of North Smithfield, RI established an ordinance that ceases any new well construction and well pumping activity within an area defined as the Stamina Mill Remediation District on April 19, 2006.
+The Town of North Smithfield, RI established an groundwater ordinance that ceases any new well construction and well pumping activity within an area defined as the Stamina Mill Remediation District on April 19, 2006.
 The second ESD, issued in September 2007, provides additional details regarding specific changes to the 1990 ROD relative to the need for groundwater institutional controls and potential vapor intrusion investigations.
-Most recently, in 2008 through 2010 a vapor intrusion study was conducted.
+In 2008 through 2010 a vapor intrusion study was conducted.
 A five year review as conducted in 2010 which determined that the site continues to be protective of human health and the environment.
-Presently, EPA is working with the property owner to establish environmental land use restrictions on the property to provide an additional layer of institutional control for the site, and preliminary reuse discussions are occurring with the Town in 2015 with the assistance of EPA Headquarters Superfund Redevelopment Initiative.
+Presently, EPA is working with the Town of North Smithfield to establish environmental land use restrictions on the Stamina Mills property to provide an additional layer of institutional control for the site, and preliminary reuse discussions are occurring with the Town in 2015 with the assistance of EPA Headquarters Superfund Redevelopment Initiative.
 The third, five year review of the Site is also due in September 2015.

 Links to Other Site Information